 Some of these cards are still selling.
 The Vega series has the Vega 56 and Vega 64, but they’re scarce and massively overpriced.
 The RX 500 series still sells all models, including the RX 550, 560, 570, 580, and 590.
 These cards are also overpriced thanks to the price gouging that has plagued the GPU market, but they have the advantage of being available.
 You can find these cards on sale right now.
 However, you should probably not get them at the inflated price tags, given the aging architectures and the alternatives on the market at their inflated prices.

-Nvidia’s GPU lineup right now is more focused on ray tracing, with the RTX series branded specifically for it.
+Currently, NVIDIA’s GPU lineup is more focused on ray tracing, with the RTX series explicitly branded for it.
 With the newer generation, it has given noticeable performance gains with ray tracing.
 This is a significant area where AMD’s offerings lag.
-Nvidia also offers non-RTX GPUs to fill out the lower-end price brackets.
+NVIDIA also offers non-RTX GPUs to fill out the lower-end price brackets.

-At the top, we have the Nvidia GeForce RTX 3090, the beefiest consumer GPU Nvidia sells right now.
+At the top, we have the NVIDIA GeForce RTX 3090Ti; the beefiest consumer GPU NVIDIA sells right now.
 It is the all-out 4K gaming graphics card that can do high frame rates at the resolution and offers the best ray tracing performance you can get.
-It also has a whopping 24GB of memory, and the best features you can get on any GPU right now.
+It also has a whopping 24GB of memory and the best features you can get on any GPU right now.
 Slightly behind is the RTX 3090, which has most of the goodness of the 3090 Ti.

 The flagship consumer GPU in this series is the RTX 2080 Ti, which holds up for some solid 1440p gaming even today.
 Slightly below is the RTX 2080, which is still good for the higher end of 1080p gaming, and some 1440p gaming.
 Below that are the RTX 2070 and RTX 2060 GPUs, which are solid entry-level RTX GPUs.